Product Information Management: PIM, PLM, and PDM – What Do They Mean?

 PDM, Product Data Management

-PDM is a system in which product data and documents are collected at various stages of product development as part of lifecycle management.
-It manages materials related to the manufacturing and development of the product, such as CAD drawings, parts lists, and subcontractor information.
+PDM is a system where product information and documents are collected in various stages of product development as part of lifecycle management.
+It manages materials related to the production and development of a product, such as CAD drawings, component lists, and subcontractor information.

-Product Data Management system is a crucial part of product design, but the comprehensive data it contains does not meet the needs of sales and marketing.
+A Product Data Management system is an essential part of product design, but even its comprehensive information does not meet sales and marketing needs.

-PDM systems are often used at stages of product development and do not contain information, for example, about inventory or procurement.
+The PDM system is often used in product development stages, and it does not contain information about, for example, inventory or procurement.

 PIM, Product Information Management

-PIM is a system that consolidates all product information to be distributed outside the company while serving as the internal source of product information, enabling the entire organisation access to product information, thus reducing the silos between different departments and markets.
+PIM is a system that consolidates all product information to be communicated externally from the company, while also serving as an internal source of product information, ensuring the entire organization has access to product data, thus reducing silos between different departments and markets.

-PIM often manages product images, instructions, various certificates and other environmental data, product descriptions and other marketing information, information needed by resellers, various pdf publications such as store prints, and localisation and language versions of product information.
-PIM is typically a marketing and sales tool.
+PIM often manages product images, instructions, various certificates and other environmental data, product descriptions and other marketing information, information needed by retailers, various PDF publications like in-store prints, as well as product localization and language versions.
+PIM is thus typically a tool for marketing and sales.

-Often, information from product development systems is also imported into PIM for further distribution, and in these cases, PIM does not replace them but serves as an addition, when a company aims to improve product information quality, enhance marketing, increase sales, and improve product search engine visibility.
+Often, information from development systems is also brought into PIM to be disseminated, and PIM does not serve as a replacement but rather an addition when a company wants to improve the quality of product information, enhance marketing, increase sales, and improve product search engine visibility.

-With a PIM solution, all commercial product information is up-to-date and consistent regardless of the user, language, and channel.
+With a PIM solution, all commercial product information is up-to-date and consistent, regardless of the user, language, or channel.

-Did the topic resonate?
-Get in touch and let's discuss further.
+Interested in the topic?
+Get in touch, and let's discuss further.

 Crasman Ltd